 Job Description of a Human Resource Specialist

-A human resource specialist consults with their employer to identify employment needs and then interview applicants, determines their skills, experience, and education.
-They perform background checks and contact references of an applicant.
-They explain the duties, benefits, working conditions, and other job requirements that would be relevant to the applicant.
-They help with a new employee orientation and hire or refer applicants for employers.
+An HR Specialist consults their employer to identify employment needs.
+Next, they interview applicants and determine their skills, experience, and education.
+Additionally, they perform background checks and contact references of an applicant.
+These professionals will also explain the duties, benefits, working conditions, and other job requirements to the applicant.
+Finally, they may also help with new employee orientation and hire or refer applicants for employers.

 A human resource specialist handles all aspects of human resources work.
 They maintain records of employment, process necessary paperwork, and ensure that the human resources processes are in compliance with state, federal, and local regulations.
 There are different areas of specialty for human resources as well.
 For example, a recruitment specialist will find, screen, and interview applicants for jobs and placement specialists match an applicant with an employer.
 These professionals typically work in an office though some (such as recruitment specialists) may travel frequently to visit college campuses, meet with applicants, and attend job fairs.